POAR: Efficient Policy Optimization via Online Abstract State Representation Learning: Policy Optimization via Online Abstract Representation

 \subsection{Design of Loss Function and Update Strategy}

-With the presence of \emph{Domain Resemblance} prior and other priors like \emph{forward}, \emph{inverse} and \emph{autoencoder}, the SRL model can now learn an efficient and task-relevant representation with strong physical meaning.
-Therefore the loss function can be defined as:
+With the presence of \emph{Domain Resemblance} prior and some other useful priors like \emph{forward}, \emph{inverse} and \emph{autoencoder}, the SRL model is promising to learn an efficient and task-relevant representation with strong physical interpretations.
+The loss function can be formulated as:

-where $w_{x}$ denotes the weights attributed to each model.
-Nevertheless, a direct optimization on two losses will finally deteriorate the encoder part.
-The reinforcement learning and state representation loss can both be influenced by the encoder and gradients of RL loss are generally larger than that of SRL, which leads to the collapse (reduced to a point or strongly deformed) of states.
+where $w_{x}$ denotes the weights attributed to each SRL sub-learning tasks.
+Nevertheless, a direct optimization on two losses is prone to deteriorate the encoder.
+The overall model parameters can be back-propagated by both the SRL encoder and RL losses, while the latter are generally larger than that of SRL, which might lead to the collapse (reduced to a point or strongly deformed) of states\cite{lesort2018state}.
 Therefore, we reduce scales of RL gradients on encoder part for \emph{Optimizer 1}.
 Let denote $\theta$ as parameters, $\Theta_{SRL}$, $\Theta_{RL}$ as the sets of parameters respectively concerning SRL model and RL model.
 If $\theta \in \Theta_{SRL}\cap \Theta_{RL}$, then:

 where $\alpha$ is a hyperparameter to balance the trade-off on optimization of PPO and SRL model on encoder part.
-Later in section \ref{Sec:Ablation_Study} we present an ablation study on best choice of $\alpha$.
-Generally, the SRL model becomes optimal before the policy itself.
-And thanks to the actions' randomness at the early stage of training, the agent could fully update SRL model while exploring the environment.
-Once the SRL model is optimized, we would like to maintain its properties.
-The trick we apply here is to use a different learning rate decay strategy for two optimizers: the learning rate of PPO model $lr_1$ decays linearly to zero till the end while the learning rate of SRL model $lr_2$ exhibits an exponential decay slope that decreases much faster.
+Later in section \ref{Sec:Ablation_Study} we present an ablation study on the best choices of $\alpha$.
+We notice in our experiments that the SRL model generally converges long before the RL policy (the randomness of the policy at the early stage of RL contributes to the fully optimization of SRL models while exploring the environment).
+Once the SRL model is optimized, we seek to maintain its properties by applying a different learning rate decay strategy for two optimizers: the learning rate of PPO model $lr_1$ decays linearly to zero till the end while the learning rate of SRL model $lr_2$ exhibits an exponential decay slope that decreases much faster.

 where $r = 1- \frac{n-1}{N}$, $n$ is the current time steps and $N$ denotes the total number of time steps. $\beta$ denotes another hyperparameter to control the weight decay of SRL model's learning rate.
+We elaborate in section \ref{sec:exp} on the effectiveness of this dynamic weighting strategy on guaranteeing the convergence and optimality of the learned policy.